-The proposed tower is the minimum height necessary to provide the applicant carrier's designed service to the area.
+The proposed tower is the minimum height necessary to provide the applicant carrier's service to eliminate the cell coverage gap in this area of the county.
 An independent radio frequency (RF) consultant retained by Alachua County has corroborated this in their analysis.
-The proposed design is a self-supporting lattice tower which will not require the use of guy wires.
+The proposed design is a monopole tower that does not require the use of guy wires, nor to be lit.
+It is located in an area that has minimal adverse visual impact to surrounding properties.
+The nearest off-site residence is over 1⁄4 mile away.
+The location and design serve to preserve the rural community character.